High Performance Git

 GIT_PROTOCOL=version=2 git fetch --negotiation-tip=HEAD origin

-The client and server are trying to avoid sending objects the client already has while still producing a correct pack for what the client needs next.
+Fetch has a simple user-facing form, but the expensive part is still a reachability question underneath: the client and server are trying to avoid sending objects the client already has while still producing a correct pack for what the client needs next.

 Fetch gets expensive when:

-Bitmaps matter so much to transport for the same reason.
-They let the server enumerate large reachable object sets much more cheaply than a raw object walk.
+Bitmaps matter so much to transport for the same reason: they let the server enumerate large reachable object sets much more cheaply than a raw object walk.
+Split transport into three layers — ref advertisement, packet exchange, and local timing:

 git ls-remote origin